Lemon Vanilla Scones with Simple Lemon Glaze

 Equipment

-- Food processor can also use a bowl, spoon/spatula, and pastry blender instead
+- 9 cup food processor other medium-large one (can also use a bowl, spoon/spatula, and pastry blender instead)

 Ingredients